Engage Trust Board Members and Directors

 Prior to this I served in the Royal Air Force as an aircraft technician for 22 years during which time I completed my degree with the Open University (Maths and Technology).

 On leaving the RAF I completed my PGCE (Secondary, Physics and Maths) at UEA.
 I taught in mainstream and special schools for 21 years before retiring and taking up my current position.

 I became a governor at the SSSfN in September 2014 and a Director of The Engage MAT from its inception.

-I am currently the Finance Chief Operating Officer at HSBC where I manage accounting operations, IT, projects, process transformation and operational controls for the Finance function.
-I have held this role for 9 years and previously held similar roles at Santander (UK) and Credit Suisse.
+I currently work in the Financial Service Industry where I manage accounting operations, IT, projects, process transformation and operational controls for the Finance function.
+I have held this and similar roles at other Financial institutions for over 20 years

 I became aware of Academy Trust roles through the Free Schools Network looking for new commercially experienced Trust Directors.
 I was attracted to a role at The Engage Trust because I wanted to work with a Trust in a geography with which I have a strong connection - I was born in Suffolk, grew up in Essex, have family in Norfolk and live in Cambridgeshire.
 I also wanted to work with a trust that provided me with challenges that were very different to my own work and educational experience - I was inspired by the people I met and what they are achieving and I hope I can contribute to their continued achievement.